cmu-delphi/delphi-epidata/docs/symptom-survey/problems.md

 response options are carried forward from the previous question.

 For example, item C13 on waves 4-8 asked respondents to select which activities they did in the previous 24 hours.
-Item C13a carried forward any choices they selected and asked if they wore a mask while doing those activities.
+Since item C13a asked respondents if they wore a mask while doing those activities, it was set up to carry forward response options from C13 so that the wording and numerical coding of response options matched between the two items.

 The numerical coding of responses in C13 was not consecutive, but the documentation of C13a suggested that responses to it *were* coded consecutively.
 However, in the microdata made available to users with data access, the coding of C13 and C13a is identical.
-The Qualtrics-exported document giving the coding is in error.
+It is the Qualtrics-exported document giving the coding that is in error.

 We updated the [coding documentation](coding.md) on June 15, 2021 to correct the documented coding of all affected items.
 The discrepancies that were caught and